StarCrusher96/Kerbal-Star-Systems-2/README.md

 ## Installation
 ### 1. Download KSS2
+  - Delete previous KSS2 versions from GameData before installing.
+Merging with old files will not ensure the mod to work properly.
   - [GitHub](https://github.com/StarCrusher96/Kerbal-Star-Systems-2/releases)
-       - KSS2_Core `+` at least one system or expansion.
-  * Make sure you deleted previous versions.
-Merging with old files will not ensure the mod to work properly.
-  * Open the zip file and put the `KSS2`-folder in `/GameData`.
+       - Download KSS2_Core.
+Unzip and drop the contents of the zip package onto GameData
+       - Download the desired KSS2 system.
+Unzip and drop the contents of the zip package onto GameData
   * The `KSS2`-folder should look like this.